cube-js/cube/docs/Cube.js-Frontend/@cubejs-client-react.md

 • **CubeContext**: *Context‹[CubeContextProps](#types-cube-context-props)›*

-In case when you need access to `cubejsApi` directly you can use `CubeContext` anywhere in your app
+In case when you need direct access to `cubejsApi` you can use `CubeContext` anywhere in your app

 ```js
 import React from 'react';